austinhuang0131/joinmatrix/servers.md

   * `#matrix-org-coc-bl:matrix.org`: [matrix.org Code of Conduct](https://matrix.org/legal/code-of-conduct/) ban list.
 It is used on many popular public rooms.
   * `#matrix-org-hs-tos-bl:matrix.org`: [matrix.org Homeserver Terms of Service](https://matrix.org/legal/terms-and-conditions/) ban list.

-Some homeservers are excluded from this list on content grounds.
-Inclusion in other reputable ban lists may also be grounds for exclusion from this list.
+Some homeservers are excluded from this list on content and/or reputation grounds.

+Homeserver owners should implement [MSC1929](https://github.com/matrix-org/matrix-doc/blob/hs/proposal-admin-contact-1/proposals/1929-admin-contact.md) as well as provide rules and/or privacy policies, but they're not required.

 ## Legends